Implement Full Adder Using 8:1 Multiplexer

 Multiplexer

-A multiplexer is a combinational circuit with many data inputs and based on control inputs, single data output are generated.
+A multiplexer is a combinational circuit with many data inputs and based on control inputs, single data outputs are generated.

-For N:1 MUX, N number of input lines are required, log2n number of control/selection lines are required.
+For N:1 MUX, N number of input lines is required, and log2n number of control/selection lines is required.

 Full Adder